Chanukah is coming! Hannukah is coming!

 Chanukah Latkes!
 Latkes are delicious.
 That is a fact.
 You can fight me on this if you want.

-To celebrate the miracle of oil we have a custom to eat foods fried in oil.
+To celebrate the miracle of oil we have the custom to eat foods fried in oil.
 I love my latkes with both sour cream and applesauce (yes, both!) but sometimes it can be a bit bring to have plain potato latkes every night!
 (I know you don’t NEED to have latkes every night but….
 Like I said before, they are delicious!).
 The good news is that Jewish Cooking has exploded with all sorts of new cooks, chefs, and websites who have all put their own twist on the classic potato latke.

 You can make a different one every day or even have a Latke Cook-off where each person makes a different latke for everyone to taste!
 Let me know which one you love the most!